SebastienPittet/lametric-exoscale-status/README.md

 # lametric-exoscale-status
-Use LaMetric Time to display the status of all services provided by @exoscale, a public cloud provider.
+Use LaMetric Time to display the status of all services provided by [exoscale, a public cloud provider](https://www.exoscale.com).
-This code is largely inspired from the work of _@baracudaz_ .
+This code is largely inspired from the work of [@baracudaz](https://github.com/baracudaz/netatmo-lametric-proxy).

 For users interested in exoscale status, you only need to install the app [**exoscale statuts**](https://apps.lametric.com/apps/exoscale_status/5807) on your devivce.